-a Non-tidal waters of the U.S. in VT except for those located in a) Lake Champlain, Lake Memphremagog and Wallace Pond and their adjacent wetlands; or b) those located in Athens, Brookline, Chester, Dummerston, Grafton, Newfane, Putney, Rockingham, Springfield, Townshend or Westminster.
+a Non-tidal waters of the U.S. in VT except for Lake Champlain, Lake Memphremagog and Wallace Pond and their adjacent wetlands.

-b Non-tidal waters of the U.S. in VT that are located in a) Lake Champlain, Lake Memphremagog and Wallace Pond and their adjacent wetlands; or b) located in Athens, Brookline, Chester, Dummerston, Grafton, Newfane, Putney, Rockingham, Springfield, Townshend or Westminster.
+b Non-tidal waters of the U.S. in VT that are Lake Champlain, Lake Memphremagog and Wallace Pond and their adjacent wetlands.

-c Special Aquatic Sites (SAS) are listed in Section VI and consist of inland and saltmarsh wetlands, mud flats, vegetated shallows, sanctuaries and refuges, coral reefs, and riffle and pool complexes.
+c Special Aquatic Sites (SAS) consist of inland and saltmarsh wetlands, mud flats, vegetated shallows, sanctuaries and refuges, coral reefs, and riffle and pool complexes.
 These are defined at 40 CFR 230 Subpart E.

-Activities

-The following activities are eligible for authorization under this GP.
+New England General Permits

 Repair, Replacement and Maintenance of Authorized Structures and Fills